Edwin Ollers 1888-1959

 The Artist’s Quiet Influence

 His legacy lies not in flamboyance or fame, but in the quiet integrity of his vision—whether in a hand-blown glass vessel or a sunlit painting of apples on a kitchen table.
-Ollers reminds us that art doesn’t have to shout to be heard.
-Sometimes, it just has to be true.
+Ollers reminds us that art doesn’t have to shout to be heard; his paintings always sit rather quietly on the wall.